ruhajaved/ENSF409/README.md

 - UserInterpreter
 2. "orderForm000.txt" and "orderForm001.txt," alongside other order forms, are available in the Project Files folder as examples of a succesful completion of the program.
 3. Each order form produced is unique.
 That is, pre-existing order forms will not be overwritten.
+4. The algorithm has been optimized such that three items can be used to fulfill two furniture requests.
-4. The devpost for this project can be found here: https://devpost.com/software/re-claim.
+5. The devpost for this project can be found here: https://devpost.com/software/re-claim.
 This includes a video demonstration.
 However, a more thorough video demonstration can be found here: https://youtu.be/DbXZPtnCgH4.